Skip to Content

 What’s more, the shooting guard could make use of the on-ball screen and then score at the rim via a close-range shot such as a layup, dunk, or floater action.

-Cut to the basket
+By cutting to the basket

 If the shooting guard does not have possession of the ball, particularly while filling one of the perimeter areas of the court, it is still possible to score by simply cutting to the basket when the opportunity presents itself.